opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 ## Distributed tracing pipeline

-OpenSearch provides a distributed tracing pipeline that can be used to ingest, process, and visualize tracing data with query and alerting.
+OpenSearch provides a distributed tracing pipeline that can be used to ingest, process, and visualize tracing data with query and alerting functionality.
 [OpenTelemetry](https://opentelemetry.io/) is an open-source observability framework that provides a set of APIs, libraries, agents, and collectors for generating, capturing, and exporting telemetry data.
 The distributed tracing pipeline consists of the following components:

 - **Instrumentation:** Instrumenting your application code with OpenTelemetry SDKs.
 - **Propagation:** Injecting trace context into requests as they propagate through your system.